Couple accused of starving daughter plead not guilty

 Investigators say the abuse she endured included beatings, starvation, being forced to sleep outside and use an outdoor toilet, and that she had lost a significant amount of weight since her adoption.
 Prosecutors said the 10-year-old brother was similarly mistreated.

-The parents kept the family isolated from non-relatives, home-schooled the children and followed strict religious principles described in the Christian parenting book titled "To Train Up a Child," investigators said.
+The parents kept the family isolated from non-relatives, home-schooled the children and followed strict religious principles described in the Christian parenting book titled "How to Train Up a Child," investigators said.

 According to court documents, their 16-year-old son told investigators that Hana "was kept in a locked closet and the only light switch was on the outside of the closet.
 He stated that his mother would take her out every other day to walk and exercise.
 They played the Bible on tape and Christian music for her while she was locked in the closet."